cedriclmao/py_discord_db_management/README.md

 ```py
 pip install -U git+https://github.com/cedriclmao/py_discord_db_management
 ```
 2. Create a new command for your discord Bot and create a `database` object inside that.
+Make sure to fill out your own credentials.
 3. Call `create_db_management` and pass the `database` object as the parameter and return your **embed** & **view**
 4. Use the returned embed & view and attach them to your message
 ```py